JLW-Dev-Coder/virtuallaunch.pro/README.md

 # 4. Ecosystem Overview

-Virtual Launch Pro operates as the **infrastructure layer** for several connected products that together provide professional infrastructure, taxpayer discovery, monitoring services, and diagnostic tools.
+Virtual Launch Pro operates as the **infrastructure layer** for several connected products that together provide professional infrastructure, taxpayer discovery, and diagnostic tools.

 Each platform performs a specific role in the ecosystem while interacting through **Cloudflare Worker APIs**.